5 Credit Cards that only High Net Worth Individuals know about

 Being at least $2 million deep in reserves would most likely entitle one to an invitation for the UOB Reserve card.
 For the annual fee, cardholders will get 100,000 miles, plus an extra 100,000 miles if the cardholder manages to spend S$250,000 in a year.
 Additionally, and most notably, cardholders of the UOB Reserve Card are able to purchase unlimited discounted miles from UOB at a rate of S$19 per 1,000 miles.

-Leading a lifestyle of luxury no stranger to the holder of the UOB Reserves card, who will get to enjoy complimentary personalized concierge services and limousine transfers (with minimum spend required) as well as a four-hour private yacht experience (for up to 14 people) with complimentary champagne.
+Leading a lifestyle of luxury no stranger to the holder of the UOB Reserves card, who will get to enjoy complimentary personalized concierge services and limousine transfers (with a minimum spend required) as well as a four-hour private yacht experience (for up to 14 people) with complimentary champagne.

 Elite membership and members-only access are part of the package, with a complimentary Gold Hilton Honors and a Club at the Hyatt membership which offers special room rates and up to 50% off on dining.
-In participating luxury hotels such as Banyan Tree Resorts & Hotels, Starwood Hotels and Resorts and Mandarin Oriental, the cardholder also gets to enjoy many perks that include room upgrades, welcome amenities, daily breakfast and late check-outs.
+In participating with luxury hotels such as Banyan Tree Resorts & Hotels, Starwood Hotels and Resorts and Mandarin Oriental, the cardholder also gets to enjoy many perks that include room upgrades, welcome amenities, daily breakfast and late check-outs.

 American Express Centurion card